-In the months that followed, Vader grew frustrated with WWE and left to return to the rings of All Japan Pro Wrestling where he formed a tag team with his most famous foe, Stan Hansen and the two punished others instead of each other.
+In the months that followed, Vader grew frustrated with WWE and left to return to the rings of All Japan Pro Wrestling where he formed a tag team with his most famous foe, Stan Hansen, and the two punished opponents instead of each other.

 Vader was posthumously inducted into the WWE Hall of Fame as part of the Class of 2022.